Getting Started with Chalk

 Now, we could build this by wrapping

-it with chalk.
+it with Chalk.
 We just put the

 word chalk

-in front of the docker command we'd normally use.
+in front of the Docker command we'd normally use.

 The problem with that is people then have to remember to add chalk

-in front of all their docker operations.
+in front of all their Docker operations.
 We can easily make the

 chalking process automatic if we just tell chalk